Beaver Facts for Kids: How They Build Dams and Survive Winter

 Renée DeVincent • January 20, 2026

 Beavers are busy, hardworking mammals best known for building dams.
 With their strong teeth and powerful tails, they shape ponds and streams to create safe habitats.
 Even in winter, when many animals slow down, beavers stay active beneath the ice.
-Let’s take a closer look at these fascinating animals.
+Let’s take a closer look at these fascinating animals with more beaver facts for kids.

 5 Short Facts About Beavers